Tag Archives: Editions de Parfum

 Image

-A few weeks ago at the flea market in Tokyo I came across a gorgeous tuberose I had never smelled before: of the classic type, it makes my heart race and the senses soar: it makes me want to BLOOM.
-So today, though the subject has been done to death by every perfumista under the sun, let’s revel in the alabastrine lust of these floral beauties, let their noxious transulence asphyxiate us with their lone, sensuous purpose…..ladies and gentlemen, I GIVE YOU THE TUBEROSE.
+So today, though the subject has been done to death by every perfumista under the sun, let’s revel in the alabastrine lust of these floral beauties, let their noxious transulence asphyxiate us with their lone, sensuous purpose…..

 EAU DE TUBEREUSE by LE JARDIN RETROUVE

 The tuberose is no rose.
 It is a voluptuary: a night-blooming flower from India and Mexico with white, fleshy petals and a sweet, unavoidably carnal aroma of hot skin and stamens.
-Victorian girls were forbidden to adorn themselves with tuberose toilet waters for fear they would swoon with certain discomforting thoughts (so difficult to avoid with a scent of such delirious candour!), and the classic tuberoses, such as this gorgeous creation by French house Le Jardin Retrouvé (the perfume I found at my beloved flea market) up the ante of this luscious facet to glorious effect.
-I am very partial to the billowy soft insinuations of perfumes like the dreamy original Chloë by Karl Lagerfeld, and Tubéreuse is of the same template, only stronger, more lush, more medicinal, more…..tuberose, and I can tell you I am rocking it like a mutha this January Sunday.
+Victorian girls were forbidden to adorn themselves with tuberose toilet waters for fear they would swoon with certain discomforting thoughts (so difficult to avoid with a scent of such delirious candour), and the classic tuberoses, such as this gorgeous creation by French house Le Jardin Retrouvé ( a perfume I found at the flea market) up the ante of this luscious facet to glorious effect.
+I am very partial to the billowy soft insinuations of perfumes like the dreamy original Chloë by Karl Lagerfeld, and Tubéreuse is of the same template, only stronger, more lush, more medicinal, more…..tuberose.

 Image